bobbycomet/sus-tracker-twitch-bot/README.md

 # sus-tracker-twitch-bot V4 is current
 Sus Tracker

 This will alert your firewall.
 Just allow it because it involves creating a local web server using Flask and  making network requests.
 This is safe to use.

+You should not need to install libraries since I used pyinstaller to package it.
+But there will be some listed just in case.

 Sus Tracker is a Python application designed to monitor and manage suspicious words in a Twitch chat.
 The application provides both a graphical user interface (GUI) and a Twitch bot to interact with the chat, allowing users to track, rate, and manage suspicious word usage.
 It also supports OAuth authentication for secure access to Twitch features.